000dry/vending_machine_java_webapp/README.md

 * The item selected will be vended in the bottom-right of the grid.
 * Hit "Return" to end the transaction and receive all change.
 * Hit "Service" to refil stock and reset the machine's available change.
+* Hit "New Session" to reset all states.

 ## Built With